Nashville GOES ORANGE on Sept. 10

 When you see the Nashville skyline light up orange Sept.
 10, that’s our bat signal.
 A reminder to everyone that we need help to fight hunger in Tennessee.

-One in 8 Middle Tennesseans are at-risk of hunger.
+It is estimated that 1 in 5 Middle Tennesseans are at-risk of hunger during the pandemic.
 But most people don’t realize there’s this much need in our own community.